Sage/carbon/guides/01_building_views.md

 ### 4) Rails Route

-* To render your new layout, you need to link it to a controller action.
+* To render your new layout, you need to link it to a Rails controller action.
 For our example, we'll render the layout when users call the *reverse* action.
 Simply add ```layout: 'carbon'``` to the call to render.
 ```ruby
 # journals_controller.rb